 Flu

 The flu (influenza) is a viral infection that is most often seen in the fall to early spring.
-It’s important to protect yourself and others.
-Getting the flu shot prevents pneumonia, hospitalizations and death.
+To keep you and your loved ones protected, it’s recommended to get the vaccine each fall as the flu virus changes each year.

-The flu shot is available for free to anyone 6 months or older, regardless of citizenship or immigration status.
+The flu vaccine is free to anyone 6 months or older, regardless of citizenship or immigration status.
 You do not need an Ontario health card to get the vaccine.

 Learn about Ontario's flu vaccination program